dagster-io/dagster/docs/docs-beta/docs/guides/etl/transform-dbt.md

 2. It's telling Dagster exactly which asset represents this source data

 ## Adding downstream dependencies
+You may also have assets that depend on the output of dbt models.
+Next, create an asset that depends on the result of the new `customers` model.
+This asset will create a histogram of the first names of the customers:
 Similarly, we often have assets that depend on the output of our dbt models.
 Let's create an asset that depends on the result of our new `customers` model, this asset will create a histogram of the first names of the customers:

 <CodeExample filePath="guides/etl/transform-dbt/dbt_definitions_with_downstream.py" language="python" title="Adding an downstream asset to definitions.py" />